The 16 Very Best Things to Do in Ironbridge Gorge

 If you’re familiar with the National Cycle Network, The Mercian Way operates on Route 45, and the route from Ironbridge to Bridgnorth is approximately 10 miles one-way.
 For more information, click HERE.
 Note: the route is not suitable for road bikes!
 For most of the way, you’ll be on an old train line with a lot of old ballast, so it’s a little rough.

 You can park at the Bedlam Furnaces for free, and while you’re there, you can have a little look at them.
-There isn’t much to see, but they are one of 36 historic assets under the care of Ironbridge Gorge Museum Trust and are regarded as one of the most important industrial monuments in the Ironbridge Gorge World Heritage Site.
+There isn’t much to see, but they are among 36 historic assets under the care of the Ironbridge Gorge Museum Trust.
+They are regarded as among the most important industrial monuments in the Ironbridge Gorge World Heritage Site.

-Built between 1756 and 1757, the Bedlam Furnaces are the remains of a coke-fired blast furnace and were one of the first furnaces in the country to be explicitly made for coke smelting.
+Built between 1756 and 1757, the Bedlam Furnaces are the remains of a coke-fired blast furnace and were among the first in the country designed for coke smelting.

-The New Coracle Shed is next to The Green Wood Cafe we mentioned above and is a free museum about the coracle men and Ironbridge Coracle tradition.
+The New Coracle Shed is a free museum dedicated to the coracle men and the Ironbridge Coracle tradition.
 If you didn’t know, a coracle is a small one-person boat made of wood with a waterproof coating, originally made of animal skin.
 They were used over 2000 years ago in the UK, but you might still find them floating around today.
 There’s even the annual Ironbridge Regatta organised by Ironbridge Coracle Trust, where you can see plenty of coracles on the water.

 The Old Coracle Shed is next to the River Severn, and you could walk straight past it without even noticing it.
 Walking under the Iron Bridge, heading downriver, you will find a little wooden shed on your right-hand side, 50 metres or so from the Iron Bridge.